Drift Detection

 # Commit updated baseline

-git add bellwether-baseline.json
+git add .bellwether/bellwether-baseline.json

 git commit -m "Update baseline: improved error handling"